Plitvice Vs. Krka – Krka National Park Or Plitvice

 Spring is the best time to see all of Croatia’s eight stunning national parks.
 This means it’s the time of the year that one of the most common questions I’m always asked lands in my inbox – over and over again.

 Which of the national parks to visit?
-Readers always ask me to help them choose between Plitvice Lakes National Park or Krka National Park.
+Readers always ask me to help them choose between Plitvice Lakes National Park and Krka National Park.

 Yikes, decisions, decisions!

-The best answer to the Plitvice or Krka question is the following.
-If you have the time, you should visit them both because they are equally beautiful in different ways.
+The best answer to the Plitvice or Krka question is: If you have time, visit both, as they are equally beautiful in their own ways.

-If you don’t have the right amount of time, however, and you have to choose between Krka or Plitvice, it all comes down to where you’ll be based, your interests, and how much time you actually have.
+If you don’t have enough time, however, and you have to choose between Krka and Plitvice, it all comes down to where you’ll be based, your interests, and how much time you actually have.

-Plitvice Lakes National Park is bigger and has more to see, but it is further inland and takes longer to get to than Krka Lakes if you stay in Dubrovnik or Split.
+Plitvice Lakes National Park is larger and has more to see, but it is farther inland and takes longer to reach than Krka Lakes if you stay in Dubrovnik or Split.

-On the other hand, Krka National Park is much more accessible from Zadar and Split but is smaller.
+On the other hand, Krka National Park is much more accessible from Zadar and Split, but it is smaller.
 So, if you’re short on time, that helps loads.

 See what I mean?
-Choosing between Krka or Plitvice Lakes is already getting confusing.
+Choosing between Krka and Plitvice Lakes is already getting confusing.
 There are just so many factors.
 It all depends on your situation.

 Keep reading below for our in-depth analysis on weighing up Plitvice Lakes vs. Krka National Park.